Optimal Health Starts with Clean Water

 Water Filter Options

-Upon doing my own research and considering all of the variables above, Berkey Water Filtration System and Pure Effects Ultra are the most superior.
-They not only filters chlorine and other contaminants, but also fluoride and uranium.
-If you’re looking to be more cost-effective, I suggest looking for used options of the Berkey on Craigslist or Ebay.
-Moreover, you can opt for a water pitcher filter, which may have the ability to filter chlorine and fluoride, like the one from Pure Water Freedom.
+Upon doing my own research and considering all of the variables above, Distilled Water and Whole House Filters are the most superior.
+They not only filter chlorine and other contaminants, but also fluoride and uranium.
+If you’re looking to be more cost-effective, I suggest looking for used options of the Berkey on Craigslist, Ebay or OfferUp.
+Moreover, you can opt for a water pitcher filter, which may have the ability to filter chlorine and fluoride.
 If you have a large family, this is probably not the way to go.
 However, for the young person or student, a water pitcher filtration system is a great option.

 Other Helpful Tips